Fort Lauderdale Personal Injury Attorneys

 - Punitive damages: These damages are rarely awarded; however, they can be substantial.
 Punitive damages do have constitutional limits to them that determine how much these damages can exceed the compensatory damages.

 Yes.
 Most personal injury cases can be extremely complicated.
-Yet, people that have been in an accident sometimes still wonder if they need a personal injury lawyer working on their behalf.
+Yet, people that have been in an accident sometimes still wonder if they need a personal injury attorney working on their behalf.

-Because a personal injury lawsuit requires a thorough knowledge of the legal system, individuals are usually unwise to pursue their personal injury lawsuit without a lawyer; especially, in the following circumstances:
+Because a personal injury lawsuit requires a thorough knowledge of the legal system, individuals are usually unwise to pursue their personal injury lawsuit without a attorney; especially, in the following circumstances:

 - Multiple parties: In situations where there are numerous parties involved, it is imperative to contact a personal injury attorney because of the complexities that arise from these types of accidents.
 One of the most significant issues with multiple party accidents is that there may not be enough settlement money to go around for all parties involved.
 In addition, you may be facing counterclaims that have been filed against you by the other individuals in the accident.
 That is why in these situations you must get the legal protections and the legal help that you need.